aws-amplify/amplify-js/docs/media/quick_start.md

 ## Step 1.
 Set up your Development Environment

-We strongly recommend using the Amplify CLI for building the serverless backend for your app.
+Install the Amplify CLI for building the serverless backend for your app.
 If you have already installed the CLI, skip ahead to [Step 2.
 Create a New Project](#step-2-create-a-new-project).

 - [Sign up for an AWS Account](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
 - Install [Node.js®](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) if they are not already on your machine.